icub-tech-iit/outside-collaborators/README.md

 where such a collaboration takes place for checking and updating the corresponding information.

 A possible workaround foresees to **invite outside collaborators to join a dedicated organization team**.
-This way, we can benefit from the upsides we all know:
+This way, we can take advantage of the perks we all know:
 - teams are maintained within the central settings of the organization
 - teams can be mentioned